manyu26/daisolab/pages/RELACSS2022.md

 ------------

-**Funding Source**: The program is sponsored by the Board of Regents Louisiana Research Competitiveness Subprogram (RCS) on understanding students' STEM learning awarded to Dr. Manyu Li.
+**Funding Source**: The program is sponsored by the Board of Regents Louisiana Research Competitiveness Subprogram (RCS) on understanding students' STEM learning awarded to Dr. Manyu Li and the Open Education Resource Research Fellow awarded by the OpenEd Group to Dr. Manyu Li.

 -------------